jabranr/php-server-boilerplate/README.md

 PHP Server Boilerplate
 ======================

-A boilerplate that enables PHP built-in server as Grunt task along with optional Sass and JS tasks.
+A boilerplate that enables PHP built-in server as Grunt task along with optional Sass, JS and live reload tasks.

 # Installation & How to Use